Mick Jagger: 1960s

 At the beginning of the Rolling Stones' founding in the early 1960s, the band mostly played for no money at a basement club opposite London's Ealing Broadway tube station, which was subsequently named Ferry's Club.
-The group had very little equipment and borrowed Korner's gear to play.
-Their first appearance, under the name the Rollin' Stones, after one of their favourite Muddy Waters songs, was performed at the Marquee Club, a London jazz club, on 12 July 1962.
+The group had very little equipment and borrowed Korner's gear.
+Their first appearance, under the name the Rollin' Stones, after one of their favourite Muddy Waters songs, was at the Marquee Club, a London jazz club, on 12 July 1962.
 They later changed their name to the Rolling Stones, since it seemed more formal.

-The initial band members included Jagger, Richards, Jones, Ian Stewart on piano, Dick Taylor on bass, and Tony Chapman on drums, but Richards wrote in Life, his memoir, that, "The drummer that night was Mick Avory—not Tony Chapman, as history has mysteriously handed it down ...".
-In June 1963, the band began a five-month residency at Eel Pie Island Hotel, which the BBC later credited with shaping the band's career.
+The initial band members included Jagger, Richards, Jones, Ian Stewart on piano, Dick Taylor on bass, and Tony Chapman on drums, but Richards wrote in Life, his memoir, "The drummer that night was Mick Avory—not Tony Chapman, as history has mysteriously handed it down".
+In June 1963, the band began a five-month residency at the Eel Pie Island Hotel, which the BBC later credited with shaping the band's career.
 That autumn, Jagger left the London School of Economics to pursue a musical career with the Rolling Stones.

 The group initially played songs by American rhythm and blues artists, including Chuck Berry and Bo Diddley.
-The band's first two UK No. 1 hits were cover versions, "It's All Over Now" by Bobby Womack and "Little Red Rooster" by Willie Dixon.
+Its first two UK No. 1 hits were covers of Bobby Womack's "It's All Over Now" and Willie Dixon's "Little Red Rooster".
 Encouraged by manager Andrew Loog Oldham, Jagger and Richards soon began writing their own songs.
-Their songwriting partnership took time to develop; one of their early compositions was "As Tears Go By", a song written for Marianne Faithfull, a young singer Loog Oldham was promoting.
+Their songwriting partnership took time to develop; one of their early compositions was "As Tears Go By", written for Marianne Faithfull, a young singer Loog Oldham was promoting.

-For the Rolling Stones, the duo wrote "The Last Time", the group's third No. 1 single in the UK, based on "This May Be the Last Time", a traditional Negro spiritual song recorded by the Staple Singers in 1955.
+For the Rolling Stones, the duo wrote "The Last Time", the group's third No. 1 single in the UK, based on "This May Be the Last Time", a traditional Negro spiritual the Staple Singers recorded in 1955.
 Jagger and Richards also wrote their first international hit, "(I Can't Get No) Satisfaction".
 It established the Rolling Stones' image as defiant troublemakers in contrast to the Beatles as "lovable moptop[s]".
 Jagger told Stephen Schiff in a 1992 Vanity Fair profile: I wasn't trying to be rebellious in those days; I was just being me.
 I wasn't trying to push the edge of anything.
-I'm being me and ordinary, the guy from suburbia who sings in this band, but someone older might have thought it was just the most awful racket, the most terrible thing, and where are we going if this is music? ...
+I'm being me and ordinary, the guy from suburbia who sings in this band, but someone older might have thought it was just the most awful racket, the most terrible thing, and where are we going if this is music? [...]
 But all those songs we sang were pretty tame, really.
 People didn't think they were, but I thought they were tame.